 Diurnal, ground-dwelling, burrowing owls are not your typical hooting, nocturnal owls.
 But their small size, large eyes, and “sassy personalities” make them a guest favorite here at the Living Coast.
 Perhaps you’ve met one of our trained ambassadors on the glove of one of our Keepers, or you’ve seen one of our burrowing owls on exhibit and can attest to their allure.

-Burrowing owls can be found throughout grasslands and deserts of North America (they can even be found here on the National Wildlife Refuge), but our local San Diego population is threatened due to habitat loss and degradation.
+Burrowing owls can be found throughout grasslands and deserts of North America (they can even be found here on the National Wildlife Refuge).
+Still, our local San Diego population is threatened due to habitat loss and degradation.
 That’s why we’re working in a multi-agency collaborative partnership with San Diego Zoo Global on a dedicated recovery program for western burrowing owls.
 Our participation supports the conservation breeding goals of the program.
 Owl groups produced from conservation breeding are soft-released as an effort to support the establishment of the first recovery node for burrowing owls in San Diego County.